 Further Reading

-An Automated Approach to Bee Identification from Wing Venation by Christopher Hall
+Bee Identification from Wing Venation by Christopher Hall

 Article in UW-Madison ECE Innovations Magazine by Mark Riechers